BIMSBbioinfo/janggu/docs/tutorial.rst

    # categorical mode
    cover = Cover.create_from_bed('cat_coverage',
                                  bedfiles=score_file,
-                                 regions=bed_file,
+                                 regions=roi,
                                  binsize=200,
                                  stepsize=200,
+                                 resolution=200,
                                  mode='categorical')

    cover.shape  # is (100, 1, 1, 6)
    cover[4]  # contains [[[[0., 0., 0., 0., 0., 1.]]]]

-By default, the region of interest in :code:`bed_file` is split into non-overlapping 200 bp windows with a resolution of 200 bp.
-Different windowing and signal resolution options are available by setting :code:`binsize`, :code:`stepsize`, :code:`flank` and :code:`resolution`.

 Building a neural network
 -------------------------
 A neural network can be created by instantiating a :class:`Janggu` object.
 There are two ways of achieving this:

 1. Similar as with `keras.models.Model`, a :class:`Janggu` object can be created from a set of native keras Input and Output layers, respectively.